adnasa/konzilo-wp/README.md

-# Wordpress integration for wordpress
+# Wordpress integration for Konzilo

 This plugin allows you to connect your wordpress installation to wordpress.